ChartsOrg/Charts/README.md

 * Make sure you are running a supported version of Xcode.
   * Usually it is specified here a few lines above.
   * In most cases it will be the latest Xcode version.
-* Make sure that your project supports Swift 3.0
+* Make sure that your project supports Swift 5.0
-* Run `carthage checkout` in the project folder, to fetch dependencies (i.e Realm).
+* Optional: Run `carthage checkout` in the project folder, to fetch dependencies (i.e testing dependencies).
-  * Realm is not required for using Charts - it is just a feature.
-But as the demo demonstrates Realm - you have to have it when running the demo.
   * If you don't have Carthage - you can get it [here](https://github.com/Carthage/Carthage/releases).